Falls Curfew: Results

 The Falls Curfew was a turning point in the relationship between the British Army and the Irish nationalist/Catholic community.
 Historian Richard English wrote that it was "arguably decisive in terms of worsening the relationship between the British Army and the Catholic working class".
 Previously, many of them had seen the British Army as a neutral force in the city that would protect them from the police.
 However, the events of the Falls Curfew gave credence to the Irish republican argument that the British Army was a hostile colonial army of occupation.
 According to Sinn Féin's Gerry Adams, "Thousands of people who had never been republicans now gave their active support to the IRA; others, who had never had any time for physical force, now regarded it as a practical necessity".

+According to the Provisional IRA's official manual The Green Book, "In September of 1969 the existing conditions dictated that Brits were not to be shot, but after the Falls curfew all Brits were to the people acceptable targets".

 Another result of the Falls Curfew was a deepening of the enmity between the two factions of the Irish Republican Army, the 'Official' IRA and the 'Provisional' IRA, who had parted ways in December 1969.
 The Officials accused the Provisionals of tricking them into a fight they could not win and then leaving them to fight alone, resulting in the loss of much of their weaponry.
 Over the following year, the two factions carried out many shootings and beatings of each other's members.
 A truce was eventually agreed between them to prevent further bloodshed after the Officials assassinated a young Provisional named Charlie Hughes.
 Hughes was the commander of the Provisional's unit in the Lower Falls and had taken part in some of the fighting during the Curfew.